hslbck/gnome-shell-extension-radio/README.md

 * search online radio directory [radio-browser]
 * separate volume slider
 * copy title to clipboard via button in the radio menu or via middle click on the panel title
+* Show radio stations as search results in GNOME overview

 ### Installation